 As well as having some wonderful properties to visit the National Trust also have some of the best adventure playgrounds in the UK.
 This post rounds up 20 of the best National Trust playgrounds.
-I often think what fun it would be to go on a tour of National Trust properties around the UK.
-One thing is for certain you wouldn’t get bored especially as each place is so different from each other.
+I often think about what fun it would be to go on a tour of National Trust properties around the UK.
+One thing is for certain you wouldn’t get bored especially as each place is so different from the other.

 Other things of interest – Visit the Lode Watermill and see flour being made.
 You can also look around the Jacobean-style house.

-What is there to play on – Indoor adventure play area, plus the biggest National Trust adventure playground.
+What is there to play on – Indoor adventure play area, plus the biggest outdoor National Trust adventure playground.
 There’s endless play equipment such as water play, wooden houses, large wooden climbing areas with slides, swings, a miniature steam train, outdoor instruments and so so much more.

 What is there to play on – Calke Abbey has a relatively new adventure playground.
 There is a climbing wall and you can abseil down a rope.
 Plus an underground system, a bridge and more.

 Other things of interest – They often have indoor games and activities for families.
 There’s even the opportunity to dress up.
 You can visit the house which is full of curiosities.
 There are trails around the grounds including an old tramway line that’s great for riding bikes.